RBF Weighted Hyper-Involution for RGB-D Object Detection: Introduction

-There has been a rapid improvement and increased availability of affordable commercial depth sensors over the last decade.
-Depth sensors have also become a conventional part of many modern AR headsets (e.g. Microsoft HoloLens 2).
-These depth sensors can capture depth images (also known as depth maps) where each pixel encodes the distance of a discrete point in the scene from the sensor.
-When the depth images are used with its corresponding color images, we get four channel RGB-D (red, green, blue, depth) images.
-Prior state-of-the-art research~\cite{gupta2014learning,xiao2021fetnet} has already proven the significance and the performance improvement of RGB-D based object detection over RGB based detection.
+The rapid advancement and growing accessibility of affordable commercial depth sensors over the past decade have significantly contributed to the adoption of RGB-D based detection in both research and real-world applications.
+Depth sensors are now an integral component of many modern AR headsets (e.g., Microsoft HoloLens 2), enabling them to capture depth images, or depth maps, where each pixel encodes the distance of a specific point in the scene from the sensor.
+When combined with their corresponding color images, these depth images form four-channel RGB-D (red, green, blue, depth) data, enhancing object detection capabilities.
+Prior state-of-the-art research~\cite{gupta2014learning,xiao2021fetnet} has already proven the significance and performance improvement of RGB-D based object detection over RGB based detection.
 Depth images complement RGB based object detection in multiple ways.
 Firstly, depth images better visualize object boundaries, making it easier to locate objects and properly cover them with bounding boxes.
 This is particularly important in cases where the object boundaries are not clear in color images due to poor illumination or heavy shadows, as shown in Figure \ref{DepthBenefit}(a).
 Secondly, depth images can resolve scale distortions that often appear in color images due to perspective projections.
 Depth images provide useful information to object detectors, making it easier to learn the relative sizes of objects in a scene.
 One such phenomenon is illustrated in Figure \ref{DepthBenefit}(b).
 Thirdly, depth images can detect camouflaged objects that might not be easily visible in color images due to their similarity to their background which is demonstrated with the RGB and corresponding depth map of a penguin in Figure \ref{DepthBenefit}(c).
 Finally, depth images can handle delusive color and texture in images (Figure \ref{DepthBenefit}(d)) that can mislead the object classification if solely relied on color and texture information.